Agustín Álvarez (footballer, born April 2001)

-Agustín Álvarez Wallace (born 20 April 2001) is a Uruguayan professional footballer who plays as a midfielder for Montevideo City Torque.
+Agustín Álvarez Wallace (born 20 April 2001) is a Uruguayan professional footballer who plays as a midfielder for Chilean Primera División club Unión La Calera, on loan from Montevideo City Torque.

 Club career

 Álvarez joined the youth academy of Peñarol in 2005.
 He made his professional debut for the club on 27 July 2019 in a 2–0 league win against Danubio.

 On 3 February 2023, Álvarez joined Montevideo City Torque on a permanent deal until December 2027.
+In 2024, he was loaned out to the Colombian club Atlético Nacional and the Chilean club Unión La Calera.

 International career

 Álvarez is a former Uruguayan youth international.

 Personal life

 Álvarez is the brother of former Uruguayan youth international Elbio Álvarez.